Bayesian Wavelet Shrinkage with Beta Priors: Introduction

 \section{Introduction}

-Wavelet-based methods are widely applied in a range of fields, such as mathematics, signal and image processing, geophysics, and many others.
-In statistics, applications of wavelets arise mainly in the areas of non-parametric regression, density estimation, functional data analysis and stochastic processes.
-These methods basically utilize the possibility of representing functions that belong to certain functional spaces as expansions in wavelet basis, similar to others expansions such as splines or Fourier, among others.
-However, wavelet expansions have characteristics that make them quite useful from the point of view of function representation: they are located in both time and scale in an adaptive way, their coefficients are typically sparse, they can be obtained by fast computational algorithms, and the magnitudes of coefficients are linked with the smoothness properties of the functions they represent.
-These properties enable time/frequency data analysis, bring computational advantages, and allow for statistical data modeling at different resolution scales.
+Wavelet-based methods are increasingly applied in many fields, such as mathematics, signal and image processing, geophysics, bioinformatics, and many others.
+In statistics, applications of wavelets arise mainly in the tasks involving non-parametric regression, density estimation, assessment of scaling, functional data analysis and stochastic processes.
+These methods basically utilize the possibility of representing functions that belong to certain functional spaces as expansions in a wavelet basis, similar to others expansions such as splines or Fourier, among others.
+However, the wavelet expansions have characteristics that make them particularly useful: they are localized in both time and scale/frequency in an adaptive way, their coefficients are typically sparse, the coefficients can be obtained by fast computational algorithms, and the magnitudes of the coefficients can be linked to the smoothness properties of the functions they represent.
+These properties of wavelet representations enable adaptive time/frequency data analysis, bring computational advantages, and allow for statistical data modeling at varying resolution scales.

-Wavelet shrinkage methods are used to estimate the coefficients associated with the representation of the function in the wavelet domain by reducing the magnitude of the observed (empirical) coefficients that are obtained by the wavelet transform in the the original data.
-There are in fact several shrinkage techniques available in the literature.
-The main works in this area are of Donoho (1993a, 1993b), Donoho and Johnstone (1994a, 1994b, 1995), but also Donoho et al. (1995, 1996), Johnstone e Silverman (1997), Vidakovic (1998, 1999b) and Antoniadis et al. (2002) can be cited.
-For more details of shrinkage methods, see Vidakovic (1999a) and Jansen (2001).
-The standard statistical models in which shrinkage techniques are applied assume Gaussian additive errors.
-These models are important not only from their applicability to a range of different problems, but also from the mathematical point of view since the Gaussian additive errors remain both Gaussian and additive after the wavelet transformation.
+Wavelet shrinkage methods are used to estimate the underlying signal when its noisy version is observed.
+The noisy signal is transformed to a wavelet domain, the resulting wavelet coefficients are shrunk, and the inverse transform of the shrunk coefficients is taken as an estimator of the original signal.
+The wavelet shrinkage is already a mature research field, many techniques available in the literature.
+The main works in this area are of Donoho (1993a, 1993b), Donoho and Johnstone (1994a, 1994b, 1995), but also Donoho et al. (1995, 1996), Johnstone and Silverman (1997), Vidakovic (1998, 1999b) and Antoniadis et al. (2002) can be cited.
+For more details on shrinkage methods, see Vidakovic (1999a) and Jansen (2001).
+The statistical models in which shrinkage techniques are applied standardly assume Gaussian additive errors.
+These models are important not only because of their applicability to a range of different problems, but also from the mathematical point of view since the Gaussian additive errors remain both Gaussian and additive after the data are wavelet-transformed.